A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Introduction

 The motivation of this paper is to address the following basic question pertaining to \eqref{eq: objective}: Given a collection of samples $\{x_i\}_{i=1}^n$, how well do these samples approximate the (variational) target?
-To draw an analogy; for standard sampling methods such as \ac{mcmc}, convergence diagnostics are well-established \citep{brooks2011handbook}, while Stein discrepancies emerged as computable measures of sample quality when one has access to an unnormalised form of the target \citep{gorham2015measuring} - the most popular example being the \ac{ksd} due to its closed form \citep{chwialkowski2016kernel,liu2016kernelized} and desirable theoretical properties \citep{gorham2017measuring,barp2024targeted,KanBarGreMac2025}.
+To draw an analogy; for standard sampling methods such as \ac{mcmc}, convergence diagnostics are well-established \citep[][Chapter 7]{brooks2011handbook}, while Stein discrepancies emerged as computable measures of sample quality when one has access to an unnormalised form of the target \citep{gorham2015measuring} - the most popular example being the \ac{ksd} due to its closed form \citep{chwialkowski2016kernel,liu2016kernelized} and desirable theoretical properties \citep{gorham2017measuring,barp2024targeted,KanBarGreMac2025}.
 However, it is unclear how to proceed for general entropy-regularised variational objectives of the form \eqref{eq: objective}; one cannot compute $\eobj(Q_n)$ for the empirical measure $Q_n = \frac{1}{n} \sum_{i=1}^n \delta_{x_i}$ since $Q_n$ will typically not be absolutely continuous with respect to $Q_0$, meaning the entropy term in $\eobj(Q_n)$ is not well-defined.
-Then, even if one could make sense of $\eobj(Q_n)$, this value would not be useful since one would not know the minimum attainable value of \eqref{eq: objective}.
 Focusing on particle-based methods such as \ac{mfld}, one can monitor the gradient at each particle location to try and understand if the dynamics has converged, but this does not account for the error introduced when discretising the probability flow using particles at the outset.
 The absence of a computable measure of sample approximation quality for targets defined as minimisers of \eqref{eq: objective} is arguably a major barrier to both methodological and algorithmic development, as well as to the practical deployment of post-Bayesian methodologies; we seek to remove this barrier in this work.